emholmes/social-network-api/README.md

 ## NoSQL Challenge

 ## Description
 This week we were challenged to build a social network API using a NoSQL database.
-This app uses Express.js for server routing, MongoDB as the noSQL database, and Mongoose, an object-modelign tool for MongoDB to perform CRUD operations.
+This app uses Express.js for server routing, MongoDB as the noSQL database, and Mongoose, an object-modeling tool for MongoDB to perform CRUD operations.
 This application also uses Moment.js to format timestamps to be more readable.

 ## Table of Contents
 * [Installation](#installation)